 I have decided to write this as many people have asked the question “how do I buy bitcoin ?” you may think it is complicated, and costly to do, but that is not the case, you can buy your first Bitcoin in less than 15 minutes !
-Plus you can earn a bonus as well via my dedicated referral link.
+Join today via my dedicated referral link.

 Let’s start by looking at what bitcoin actually is.
 Bitcoin is a new kind of money that can be sent from one person to another without the need for a trusted third party such as a bank or other financial institution, it is the first global, decentralized currency.

 Bitcoin works a bit like cash in that transactions cannot be reversed by the sender.
 So you need to ensure the details are correct when you send money.
 If you used a credit card or popular online payment systems or banking transactions these can all be reversed after the payment has been made, sometimes months after the initial transaction.

 Before writing this I did a lot of research into what sites to use, as I wanted one that was a big player, secure, and was simple for people to use.
 In the end I went with Coinbase, as they are a large well established company, and the process to register and buy Bitcoin is very easy.

 The value of Bitcoin can go up and down, and you should treat it like any other similar investment.

 Just to add that I am based in the UK so if you are doing this from another country then some of the requirements for registration may be different to mine (for example you may be asked for a different type of ID, or have different payment options to buy Bitcoin).